 3 credits.
-Prerequisites: Edu 310 and Psy 100.
-Methods and techniques in teaching health and physical education including lesson and program planning, observation and demonstration lessons, evaluation techniques, and experiences in teaching.
-Stress is on the three areas basic to school health education.
+Prerequisites: Psy 100.
+Methods and techniques in teaching health and physical education including lesson and program planning, observation

-EDU 378 CREATIVITY IN THE CLASSROOM: ARTS-INTEGRATED CURRICULUM
+EDU 378 CREATIVITY IN THE CLASSROOM: ARTS-IN-TEGRATED CURRICULUM

 3 credits.
-Prerequisite: Edu 310.
 Examines theories on creativity, creative arts, and creative people.
 Students will learn how to utilize materials and media used in creative arts to facilitate creative, artistic, and playful learning which can be applied to different subjects including but not limited to literacy, mathematics, science, and social studies in educational settings.
 This course meets the Creative Arts requirement of Endorsement 081.